 Gabapentin can cause abuse and lead to dependence in patients with or without history of psychiatric or substance use disorder.
 Post-marketing cases of abuse and dependence have been reported in patients who were taking both therapeutic or higher than recommended doses of gabapentin, in some cases, for unapproved indications.
-As with any CNS active drug, health professionals should carefully evaluate patients for a history of psychiatric and/or substance use disorders and follow such patients closely, observing them for signs of NEURONTIN abuse, misuse or dependence (e.g. development of tolerance, self-dose escalation, and drug-seeking behavior).
+As with any CNS active drug, health professionals should carefully evaluate patients for a history of psychiatric and/or substance use disorders and follow such patients closely, observing them for signs of NEURONTIN abuse, misuse or dependence (e.g., development of tolerance, self-dose escalation, and drug-seeking behavior).

-Withdrawal: There have been post-marketing reports of individuals experiencing withdrawal symptoms shortly after discontinuing gabapentin therapy.
-In some cases, patients were taking higher than recommended doses of gabapentin to treat conditions for which gabapentin is not indicated.
-Most frequently reported symptoms of withdrawal include anxiety, insomnia, nausea, pains, sweating, tremor, headache, depression, feeling abnormal, dizziness, and malaise, which may indicate dependence on the drug.
+Withdrawal: After discontinuation of short-term and long-term treatment with gabapentin, withdrawal symptoms have been observed in some patients.
+Withdrawal symptoms may occur shortly after the discontinuation, usually within 48 hours.
+Most frequently reported symptoms of withdrawal include anxiety, insomnia, nausea, pains, sweating, tremor, headache, depression, feeling abnormal, dizziness, and malaise.
+The occurrence of withdrawal symptoms following discontinuation of gabapentin may indicate drug dependence.
 Counsel patients about withdrawal and its potential symptoms prior to start therapy.
-If a decision is made to discontinue gabapentin, it should be done gradually (See 7 WARNINGS AND PRECAUTIONS, General, Discontinuation of treatment with Neurontin).
+If a decision is made to discontinue gabapentin, it should be done gradually over a minimum of 1 week (See 7 WARNINGS AND PRECAUTIONS, General, Discontinuation of treatment with Neurontin).